SAP-archive/b1-assistant-lite/README.md

 * You can test your skill from the development console (as shown above)
 * Or from your Amazon Device, as long as it is logged with the same account you used on Amazon Developer
-* There is also a [Postman Collection](test/Alexa.postman_collection.json) that you can use to test your backend
+* There is also a [Postman Collection](test/Alexa.postman_collection.json) that you can use to test your backend.
+You can use it against your SAP Cloud Platform app Route OR with a local environment (on your machine) and long as you set the environment variables.
+Full list of variables available in the [MANIFEST](manifest.yml) file.

 ## License
 B1 Assistant prototype is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.